sematext/terraform-examples/examples/aws/Sematext Agent/ec2 example/README.md

 ## Usage

-Create a Monitoring App of type "Infra" and copy the SPM App Token - or execute the commands displayed in the Sematext UI.
+Create a Monitoring App of type "Infra" and copy the Monitoring App Token - or execute the commands displayed in the Sematext UI.
 You will be prompted for this when running the scripts.

 To run this example you need to execute: